sihyun-noh/scale_with_esp_idf/docs/ota.md

   * The ESP32 BSP provides the esp_ota_set_boot_partition() such like SetBootPartitionFromFW
   * Set which FW image to boot from the bootloader.
 * Device Reboot
+* While device is booting process, check if the applied FW image is working well, if yes, the FW image is accepted and keep running.<br>
+  If no, the FW image is rejected and it will be rollback to run previous FW image in other boot partition.

 ### Typical Boot Process